CSU Climate Action Plan and GHG Inventories

 CSU Greenhouse Gas Inventories

-While CSU has compiled greenhouse gas (GHG) emissions inventory's since FY06*, the FY10 GHG inventory serves as the baseline year for ACUPCC, the Climate Action Plan, and our goal ultimate goal of carbon neutrality.
-The annual greenhouse gas inventory includes all Scope 1 and Scope 2 emissions and, a subset of Scope 3 emissions (as required to be reported by ACUPCC).
+While CSU has compiled greenhouse gas (GHG) emissions inventory’s since FY06*, the FY10 GHG inventory serves as the baseline year for ACUPCC, the Climate Action Plan, CSU’s ultimate goal of carbon neutrality.
+The annual greenhouse gas inventory includes all Scope 1 and Scope 2 emissions and, a subset of Scope 3** emissions (as required to be reported by ACUPCC).

 - FY20 Greenhouse Gas Inventory